shaik1002/biggitlabbomb/doc/ci/runners/configure_runners.md

 1. On the left sidebar, at the bottom, select **Admin**.
 1. Select **CI/CD > Runners**.
 1. To the right of the runner, you want to edit, select **Edit** (**{pencil}**).
 1. In the **Maximum job timeout** field, enter a value in seconds.
-The minimum value is 600 seconds (10 minutes).
+The minimum amount is 600 seconds (10 minutes).
 1. Select **Save changes**.

 ### For a group runner